angarag/CS523_BDT/README.md

 Consumer class listens to the emitted Kafka messages with Spark Streaming every 0.5 second

---Group Kafka messages by the candidate with window size 5 minutes
+- Group Kafka messages by the candidate with window size 5 minutes

---Show the grouped message in the console
+- Show the grouped message in the console

---Save message to Elastic search
+- Save message to Elastic search

---Save message to HBase
+- Save message to HBase

---Save log to local file
+- Save log to local file

 ## HBaseUtil